[Skip to content]

 The Panel works independently from other forms of involvement and makes its own decisions on which reviews are carried out, based on the requests it receives.

-Requests for a review can be made from Aragon’s residents, management, Board or Customer Committee.
 The Panel will then make a decision on which reviews will be carried out and in which order.
 If a request is submitted from Aragon residents, it must be supported by a minimum of 50 tenants / leaseholders / shared owners.
-Reviews can include looking at policies and procedures and talking to Aragon residents, staff and contractors about the service.

-So far, the Panel has completed two reviews.
+So far, the Panel has completed three reviews.

 The first review was on the bathroom refurbishment programme and looked at how it works from a resident's perspective.
 The review included learning about the current service provision and talking to residents, officers and contractors about the service.
 The majority of feedback was positive, however some of the recommendations to improve the service include:

-Improve communcation with residents when bathroom refurbishments are due to take place
+Improve communication with residents when bathroom refurbishments are due to take place

-Improving information to residents on a wider scale about the bathroom refurbishment process and what bathroom options are avalable
+Improving information to residents on a wider scale about the bathroom refurbishment process and what bathroom options are available

 To implement checklists where necessary to ensure all aspects of a bathroom review are covered and residents know what will happen